CapnDev-Git/iAPX86-Disassembler/README.md

 ./test/utest [-v|--verbose] <file|directory>
 ```

-The `-v` or `--verbose` flag can be used to print the disassembled code of the test files.
+The `-v` or `--verbose` flag can be used to print the details of the missmatches between the expected output and the actual output from reference disassembler.

 ## Unit tests example